PhilShishov/Automated-UI-Tests/README.md

 2.http://services.ce3c.be/ciprg/ - Get all IP Ranges for all countries in the world and save them as .txt

 3.https://www.automatetheplanet.com/ - While arriving on a section of the page a list of links is verified
 that each link points out to a section with the same name.
-IF the hierarchy in the quick navigation section
+If the hierarchy in the quick navigation section
-is represented in the HTML with h2 and h3 is also asserted.
+is represented in the HTML with header level 2(h2) and header level 3(h3), is also asserted.

 ## Installation